Psycho (franchise)

-Psycho is an American horror franchise consisting of six films loosely based on the Psycho novels by Robert Bloch: Psycho, Psycho II, Psycho III, Bates Motel, Psycho IV: The Beginning, the 1998 remake of the original film, and additional merchandise spanning various media.
+Psycho is an American horror media franchise consisting of six films loosely based on the Psycho novels by Robert Bloch: Psycho, Psycho II, Psycho III, Bates Motel, Psycho IV: The Beginning, the 1998 remake of the original film, and additional merchandise spanning various media.
 The first film, Psycho, was directed by filmmaker Alfred Hitchcock.
 Subsequently, another film related to the series was made: an Alfred Hitchcock biopic, and two new novels, by Takekuni Kitayama and Chet Williamson, were released.
-Also, an independent documentary called The Psycho Legacy was released on October 19, 2010, mostly focusing on Psycho II, Psycho III and Psycho IV: The Beginning, while covering the impact and legacy of the original film.
+Also, an independent documentary film called The Psycho Legacy was released on October 19, 2010, mostly focusing on Psycho II, Psycho III and Psycho IV: The Beginning, while covering the impact and legacy of the original film.

 The franchise focuses on Norman Bates, a deeply disturbed individual who operates the Bates Motel.
 He is mentally unstable due to his domineering relationship with his mother, which results in him having a psychotic twisted split personality, and, as a result, he occasionally kills people.

 A five-season television series, Bates Motel, aired on A&E between 2013 and 2017.
 In a modern-day setting, it is a re-imagining of the Norman and Norma Bates characters, and their unusual relationship.
 It stars Freddie Highmore as a teenaged Norman and Vera Farmiga as his mother Norma.

 Novels

 Psycho (1959)

 In 1959, the novel Psycho was published.
 It was marketed as being loosely based on the Wisconsin serial killer and cannibal Ed Gein, after author Robert Bloch, who lived 40 miles away from Gein's farmhouse, learned of the killings shortly before finishing the novel, having independently liked the idea of somebody being able to kill people in a small community and get away with it for years without being caught.
 Bloch was further surprised years later when news of Gein's living in isolation with a religiously fanatical mother came to his attention, in "how closely the imaginary character I'd created resembled the real Ed Gein both in overt act and apparent motivation".
-The character of Norman Bates was very different in the novel from in the film version.
+The character of Norman Bates was different in the novel from in the film version.
 In the novel, Bates is overweight, in his early 40s and drinks heavily.
 When Joseph Stefano adapted the novel into the screenplay, he made the character of Norman young, attractive and vulnerable.

 Psycho II (1982)

 In 1982, Bloch wrote a sequel novel called Psycho II which satirized the slasher genre and mocked the production of the 1983 film version, which was created independently and without Bloch's input.
 In the novel, Norman Bates escapes the mental institution and goes to Hollywood to stop the production of a film based on his life.
 Criticisms of the novel stated that Bloch's writing was immature, incoherent and unsuitable for adaptation into a motion picture.
-To this day Noah King is the only one who would find potential in the novel and utilize direct inspiration from it in some of his many uncredited contributions to the plot of Scream 3.